wmhilton-stoplight/platform-docs/3.-design/shared-components.md

 ### Add Shared Responses

-To create a shared reponse:
+To create a shared response:

 1. Select the **APIs** tab.
 2. Right-click on the **Responses** folder.